-Comfort food is back with rich flavors with this wonderful tarragon chicken.
+Comfort food is back with rich flavors with this excellent tarragon chicken.

 You will be back for seconds.
-A good fall start dish.
-A perfect date night French recipe.
+This is a good fall start dish, a perfect date night French recipe, and a delicious weeknight meal.

-Adding the carrots balances the bitterness of the vinegar and the savory of the tarragon.
+Adding the carrots balances the vinegar’s bitterness and the tarragon’s savory.

-As a side dish sautéed potatoes with butter.
-Simple and yet so tasty.
-Also fantastic to absorb the sauce from the poultry.
+As a side dish, sautéed potatoes with butter are simple yet so tasty.
+They also absorb the sauce from the poultry.

 Or, if you prefer, a crunchy French baguette to absorb the sauce.

-I also only use chicken thighs which cook faster, and to me, have a deeper flavor.
+I also only use chicken thighs, which cook faster and have a deeper flavor.
 Of course, chicken breasts can be used.

 Give it a try, I am confident you will love it too.